zeek/spicy/doc/programming/parsing.rst

 ``&until=DELIM``
     Consumes bytes until the specified delimiter is found. ``DELIM`` must be of type ``bytes`` itself.
-The delimiter will not be included into the resulting value.
+The delimiter will not be included into the resulting value, but consumed.

 ``&until-including=DELIM``
     Similar to ``&until``, but this does include the delimiter